 Japanese knotweed

-To prevent this species from spreading further, we ask you to help us.
+To prevent the further spread of this species, we ask you to help us.
 You can do this as follows:

 How does it work?